Return to the essay table of contents

 To shape its fall - and this avalanche fell but as a prelude: to

-The whistling of flutes, cymbal-crash, bassoon-laugh, the enormous proclamation of massed trombones,
+The whistling of flutes, cymbal-crash, bassoon-laugh, the enormous proclamation

 Fish leaping, birds-a-trill, violins screaming in ecstasy, oboes clucking,